 - If students don’t return within the LOA timeline, they are administratively withdrawn and must reapply.

-- Students undergoing Conduct investigations may not take an LOA/HLOA.
+- Students undergoing Conduct Investigations may not take an LOA/HLOA.

 - Students may not participate in any club activities or be on campus while on LOA/HLOA.

 - Students may not graduate while on LOA/HLOA, as they must be active in our system and complete their course in the graduating semester.
-Students will be notified by DigiPen email if their graduation date changes.

 - Students may not start a Change of Major (COM) in the same semester as an LOA or HLOA.
-If approved for a COM, the student must complete at least one semester of the COM before applying for and being approved for an LOA or HLOA.

 Process